 Continue →

 Spot Cool Stuff loves a good safari lodge, one that’s inviting and is in tune with its natural surroundings.
 Somehow candlelit dinners are more romantic when they are on a wood deck overlooking a river with crocodiles and hippos.
-Cold drinks taste better when you are looking out at lions and giraffes in the heat of the day.
+Cold drinks taste better when drunk while gazing out at lions and giraffes in the heat of the day.
 Beds are more comfortable when they double as a refuge in the middle of an animal-filled wilderness.

 Spot Cool Stuff also loves South Africa, a wondrous country that has more diversity of culture and landscape than most people imagine.